-On this day in 1943, a Japanese destroyer rams an American PT (patrol torpedo) boat, No. 109, slicing it in two.
+On August 1, 1943, a Japanese destroyer rams an American PT (patrol torpedo) boat, No. 109, slicing it in two.
 The destruction is so massive other American PT boats in the area assume the crew is dead.
 Two crewmen were, in fact, killed, but 11 survived, including Lt.
 John F. Kennedy.

 Japanese aircraft had been on a PT boat hunt in the Solomon Islands, bombing the PT base at Rendova Island.
 It was essential to the Japanese that several of their destroyers make it to the southern tip of Kolombangara Island to get war supplies to forces there.
 But the torpedo capacity of the American PTs was a potential threat.
 Despite the base bombing at Rendova, PTs set out to intercept those Japanese destroyers.
 In the midst of battle, Japan’s Amaqiri hit PT-109, leaving 11 crewmen floundering in the Pacific.